 Light is a form of energy and is expressed in joules.
 The largest source of light is the sun.
 Sun is the large-scale and most powerful source of light heat and energy.

 Definition of light:

-Any visible light that is seen by the human eye .it is also visible that drives photosynthesis.
-Light has a blue and red wavelength having the chlorophylls ‘A form of energy consisting the practical of photons with wave properties, and in which affects the organism, e.g. through ‘photosynthesis’, etc.
+Any visible light that is seen by the human eye is also visible and drives photosynthesis.
+Light has a blue and red wavelength having the chlorophylls ‘A form of energy consisting the practical of photons with wave properties, and in which affects the organism, e.g., through ‘photosynthesis’, etc.

 Light energy is a form of electromagnetic radiation.
 Light energy consists of photons.
 Light energy is produced when an object’s atoms heat up.
 Light energy also produces heat.
 Light travel in waves and is only one form of energy that Is visible to the human eye.

 Light produces photons which are small packets of energy.
 As the atoms of an object are heated, it results in the production of photons.
 The electrons find excitement from the heat and produce extra energy.
 This energy is emitted in the form of a photon, and more photons are released as the material becomes hotter.